 Complete the items on the DACA Renewal Checklist (pdf)

 Use the Calculator to determine when you should file your DACA Renewal.
 Find it at CitizenPath.com

 Here’s how to switch licenses:

-The government’s September 5th announcement made EXTREMELY important changes to DACA recipients’ ability to travel outside the country - also known as advance parole.
+The government’s announcement Sept.
+5, 2017 made extremely important changes to DACA recipients’ ability to travel outside the country - also known as advance parole.
 Specifically these were the changes to know: